Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Discussion and conclusion

-O. O and W. Y thanks to the grant by the University of Guanajuato CIIC 156/2024 "Generalized Uncertainty Principle, Non-extensive Entropies, and General Relativity", as well as the CONAHCyT Grant CBF2023-2024-2923 "Implications of the Generalized Uncertainty Principle (GUP) in Quantum Cosmology, Gravitation, and its Connection with Non-extensive Entropies.
+O. O and W. Y thanks to the grant by the University of Guanajuato CIIC 156/2024 ``Generalized Uncertainty Principle, Non-extensive Entropies, and General Relativity'', as well as the SECIHTI grant CBF2023-2024-2923 ``Implications of the Generalized Uncertainty Principle (GUP) in Quantum Cosmology, Gravitation, and its Connection with Non-extensive Entropies''.
+W. Y is supported by SECIHTI/Estancias Posdoctorales por México.